jamesathey/FastAndroidCamera/README.md

 public void OnPreviewFrame(IntPtr data, SdkCamera camera) {
-	// Wrap the JNI reference to the Java byte array FastJavaByteArray buffer = new FastJavaByteArray(data);
+	// Wrap the JNI reference to the Java byte array using(FastJavaByteArray buffer = new FastJavaByteArray(data))
+	{
 		// Get individual bytes
 		byte firstByte = buffer[0];
 		byte lastByte = buffer[buffer.Count - 1];

 		// Iterate over it
 		foreach (byte b in buffer)
 		{
 			// access one at a time
 		}

 		// Pass it to native APIs
 		myNativeBytePointerMethod(buffer.Raw, buffer.Count);

 		// reuse the Java byte array; return it to the Camera API camera.AddCallbackBuffer(buffer);

+		// Don't do anything else with the buffer at this point - it now "belongs" to
+		// Android, and the Camera could overwrite the data at any time.
+	}
+	// The end of the using() block calls Dispose() on the buffer, releasing our JNI
+	// reference to the array
 }
 ```